p-adic congruences motivated by series

-In the next section we are going to show Theorems 1.1 and Corollary 1.1.
+In the next section we are going to show Theorem 1.1 and Corollary 1.1.
 Theorem 1.2 will be proved in Section 3.
 Our proofs involve certain combinatorial identities and harmonic numbers of higher orders given by

 \heading{2.
 Proof of Theorem 1.1}\endheading

 \proclaim{Lemma 2.1} Let $p=2n+1$ be an odd prime.
 For any $k=1,\ldots,p-1$, we have

 and